The Secret to Natural and Beautiful Lips With Dr. Bouzoukis Video Highlights

 What an Expert Lip Injector Takes in Consideration Before Injecting

 In addition to the anatomical subunits, there are also certain proportions that one must keep in mind when analyzing lips and planning for either an augmentation with filler or a volume restoration with filler.
-The ratio of the vertical height of the upper lip to the lower lip in a Caucasian female is thought to be ideally.
+The ratio of the vertical height of the upper lip to the lower lip in a Caucasian female is thought to be ideal.
 This ratio is known as Phi.
 This ratio has been found throughout nature and is also applicable and analyzing facial beauty.
 Phi is also referred to as the golden ratio, and it’s very interesting to study.
-It should be noted that in women of color to ratio approaching one to one is also considered attractive, so a patient’s ethnicity and overall facial structure must be taking into account when planning the ideal height of the upper lip in relative proportion to the lower lip.
+It should be noted that in women of color to ratio approaching one to one is also considered attractive, so a patient’s ethnicity and overall facial structure must be taken into account when planning the ideal height of the upper lip in relative proportion to the lower lip.

 This diagram also highlights that the width of the nose ideally should be the same distance as the width between the corners of the eye.
 This is also the width of the central two-thirds of the lower lip, which are the largest relative to the lateral one-third of the lower lip.

 When evaluated in profile, what’s considered more ideal is if the upper lip projects more interior than the lower lip.